How we compute consensus probabilities and the peer-reviewed research behind each of our four models.

 Mellers, B., Stone, E., Murray, T., Minster, A., Rohrbaugh, N., Bishop, M., et al. (2015).
 "Identifying and cultivating superforecasters as a method of improving probabilistic predictions."
 Perspectives on Psychological Science, 10(3), 267–281. doi:10.1177/1745691615577794

 Strengths: Trivially explainable.
-Zero imputation bias.
-Standard baseline in the forecast combination literature (Clemen 1989; Genest & Zidek 1986).
+Standard baseline in the forecast combination literature (Clemen 1989).

 Clemen, R. T. (1989).
 “Combining forecasts: A review and annotated bibliography.”
 International Journal of Forecasting, 5(4), 559–583. doi:10.1016/0169-2070(89)90012-5

-What it does: Weights each platform by its historical accuracy on resolved markets.
-Accuracy is measured by Brier score — the squared difference between the platform's final probability and the realized outcome (Brier 1950).
-Lower Brier = more accurate = higher weight in the consensus.
-Per-category Brier scores allow the weighting to differ between sports, politics, and economics.
+What it does: Weights each platform by its historical accuracy on resolved markets, computed in log-odds space to avoid the Ranjan-Gneiting miscalibration.
+Accuracy is measured by Brier score (Brier 1950).
+Lower Brier = more accurate = higher weight.
+Per-category scores allow the weighting to differ between sports, politics, and economics.

 Status: Activation pending.
 We are collecting resolution data on every market we track.
-Activation requires ~100 resolved questions per platform per category.
-Until then this model returns "n/a" and the default remains Model B.
+Activation requires 30+ resolved questions per platform per category (Smith & Wallis 2009 show that with K sources, O(K²) events are needed before estimated weights reliably beat equal weights).
+Until then this model returns “n/a” and the default remains Model A.

 Brier, G. W. (1950).
 “Verification of forecasts expressed in terms of probability.”
 Monthly Weather Review, 78(1), 1–3. doi:10.1175/1520-0493(1950)078